 Let’s see how covalent bond formation takes place in AlCl3.

 There are two types of atoms present in the AlCl3 molecule – aluminum and chlorine atom.

-⇒ The aluminum atom is a metal that belongs to Group 3 in the periodic table and has three valence electrons in the outermost shell.
+⇒ The aluminum atom is a metal that has three valence electrons in the outermost shell and belongs to Group 3 in the periodic table.

 ⇒ The chlorine atom is also a nonmetal that belongs to Group 7 in the periodic table and has a 7 valence electron in its outermost shell.

-So, when the cation(Al3+) and anion(Cl–) of the AlCl3 compound come closer to each other, the cation(Al3+) polarize the electron cloud of the anion(Cl–), hence, the shape of the anion get distorted and electron is shared between these ions, and a covalent bond is formed in AlCl3 compound.
+So, when the cation(Al3+) and anion(Cl–) of the AlCl3 compound come closer to each other, the cation(Al3+) polarizes the electron cloud of the anion(Cl–), hence, the shape of the anion gets distorted and electron is shared between these ions, and a covalent bond is formed in AlCl3 compound.